2023 Best Electrical Engineering Schools in Indiana

 Top 10 Best Electrical Engineering Schools

 Our analysis found Rose - Hulman Institute of Technology to be the best school for electrical engineering students who want to pursue a degree in Indiana.
-Located in the city of Terre Haute, Rose - Hulman Institute of Technology is a private not-for-profit college with a small student population.
+Located in the city of Terre Haute, Rose - Hulman Institute of Technology is a private not-for-profit school with a small student population.

 EE majors at Rose - Hulman Institute of Technology take out an average of $27,000 in student loans while working on their egree.